 The Board has embraced openness and transparency in the conduct of the Company's affairs, whilst preserving the commercial interests of the Company.
-Financial reports and other price sensitive information are disseminated to shareholders through announcements via SGXNET to SGX, press releases, the Company's website, and in the case of financial results, through media and analyst briefings where appropriate.
+Financial reports and other price sensitive information are disseminated to shareholders through announcements via SGXNet to SGX-ST, press releases, the Company's website, and in the case of financial results, through media and analyst briefings where appropriate.
 The Company's Annual Report is sent to all shareholders and its interim and full year financial reports are available on request and accessible at the Company's website.

-Management provides the Board members with monthly management accounts and access to weekly operations reports that keep the Board informed of the Group's performance, position and prospects and consist of the consolidated profit and loss accounts, analysis of sales, operating profit, pre-tax and attributable profit with explanation given for variances.
+Management provides Board members with monthly management accounts and reports that keep the Board informed of the Group's performance, position and prospects and consist of the consolidated profit and loss accounts, analysis of sales, operating profit, pre-tax and attributable profit with explanation given for variances.